Skip navigation

 Jana Kujundzic

 She has presented her research at more than a dozen local and international conferences.
-She is currently developing publications exploring the specific broader aspect of the state's responses to domestic and sexual violence.
-This includes problematising carceral responses and feminist carceral activism; mapping the devastation of the social welfare system following the privatisation process in Croatia and the increasing demands on the CSO and SWC to prevent domestic violence; and the erosion of the progressive socialist legacy of community responses and solidarity in former Yugoslavia.
+Her current project is seeking to develop the theory and praxis of abolition feminism in the Former Yugoslav region.
+This includes developing publications problematising capitalism, patriarchy and the state's responses to domestic and sexual violence.
+The project seeks to critique carceral responses and feminist carceral activism; to map the devastation of the heatlth and social welfare systems following the privatisation and transition in Croatia; and to illuminate the erosion of the progressive socialist legacy of community responses and solidarity in former Yugoslavia.

 • Please visit the Pure Research Information Portal for further information